j1rie/IRMP_STM32/README.md

 ## Other ways how to flash
 Flashing with an USB-serial-TTL is possible on the developer boards.
-Flashing over USB is possible on those boards, that support it.
+Flashing over USB is possible on the boards, that support it.
 See https://www.mikrocontroller.net/articles/IRMP_auf_STM32_-_ein_USB_IR_Empf%C3%A4nger/Sender/Einschalter_mit_Wakeup-Timer#Firmware_Flashing

 ## irmplircd, eventlircd, udev and systemd